 This garlicky, vinegary chicken adobo is a beloved dish in the Philippines—and a weeknight staple in my house.
 Cooking it for my family is just one of the ways I preserve my Filipino heritage and culture for my kids.

-freshly ground black pepper, plus 1 tablespoon, divided
+plus 1 tablespoon freshly ground black pepper, divided

 unseasoned rice vinegar

-raw sugar (Demerara sugar will also work)
+raw sugar or demerara sugar

-red chile flakes
+crushed red pepper flakes

-steamed white rice (for serving)
+steamed white rice